 “Explaining leftward focus association with even but not only.”

 Proceedings of the GLOW in Asia Workshop for Young Scholars, pages 72–86.

 One consequence of this work is a new argument against the so-called “scope theory” of ‘even’: the idea that ‘even’ can be interpreted at LF higher than in its pronounced position.
 In particular, I show that my copy-theoretic analysis for backwards association with ‘even’ defuses Nakanishi 2012’s argument for the scope theory from patterns of antecedent-contained deletion.
 In fact, a closer look at examples of Nakanishi’s form forms a new argument against the scope theory.

-- 2016.
 “Focus association into copies and the scope of even.”

-- 2016.
 “Even doesn’t move but associates into traces: A reply to Nakanishi 2012.”